zwave-js/zwave-js-ui/docs/troubleshooting/bug_report.md

 Zwavejs2mqtt logger can be configured in `General` section, enable `Log enabled` switch and `Log To File` and set `Log Level` to `silly`

+> Log file name: `zwavejs2mqtt.log`

 ![Enable logging](../_images/log_z2m.gif)

 ### Driver logs

 Driver logger can be configured in `Zwave` section, enable `Log enabled` switch and `Log To File` and set `Log Level` to `silly`

+> Log file name: `zwavejs_<date>.log`

 ![Enable logging](../_images/log_zjs.gif)

 ### Download Zip

 Your logs will be stored in separated files inside `store` folder.
-The zwavejs2mqtt log output file will be named `zwavejs2mqtt.log` and the driver one `zwavejs_<processid>.log`

 You can easily download a zip with this logs files from the `Explorer` view on the UI.
-Just select the files you want to export, press on the fab button on the bottom right corner and press the download icon.
+Just select the files you want to export (like we said above them will be `zwavejs2mqtt.log` and `zwavejs_<date>.log`), press on the fab button on the bottom right corner and press the download icon.
 Remember to attach the zip to your issue.

 ![Enable logging](../_images/download_zip.gif)